-The Kikuyu people must know their way around the kitchen with another contribution to this Kenyan food guide.
+The Kikuyu people must really know their way around the kitchen to have so many tasty contributions to Kenyan food culture.
 Mukimo is another Kenyan staple that’s predominantly from communities living around the majestic Mount Kenya.
 It’s made with mashed potatoes and greens with corn and/or beans.
-It goes well as a side for stews and grilled meat.
+It goes well as a side for stews and grilled meat like nyama choma.

-Bhajias refer to an East African snack that’s especially popular in Kenya and Tanzania.
+Bhajias refer to a deep-fried snack that’s especially popular in Kenya and Tanzania.
 They’re made with thinly sliced potatoes coated in a gram flour batter seasoned with herbs and spices like cumin, coriander, parsley, chili powder, and ginger.
-Fried till golden brown and crispy, they’re a popular street food in Kenya that’s often enjoyed with a mango chutney called madras.
+Deep-fried till golden brown and crispy, they’re a popular street food in Kenya that’s often enjoyed with a mango chutney called madras.